hakuhodo-technologies/scope-rl/docs/documentation/distinctive_features.rst

 **Off-Policy Evaluation (OPE)**, which studies how to accurately estimate the performance of an *evaluation* policy using only offline logged data, is thus gaining growing interest.
 Especially in the reinforcement learning (RL) setting, a variety of theoretically grounded OPE estimators have been proposed to accurately estimate the expected reward :cite:`precup2000eligibility, jiang2016doubly, thomas2016data, farajtabar2018more, le2019batch, kallus2019intrinsically,liu2018breaking, uehara2020minimax`.
 Moreover, several recent work on cumulative distribution OPE :cite:`huang2021off, huang2022off, chandak2021universal` also aim at estimating the cumulative distribution function (CDF) and risk functions (e.g., variance, conditional value at risk (CVaR), and interquartile range) of an evaluation policy.
-These risk functions provide informative insights on policy performance especially from safety perspectives, which are thus crucial for practical decision making.
+These risk functions provide informative insights on policy performance, especially from safety perspectives, which are thus crucial for practical decision making.

 Unfortunately, despite these recent advances in OPE of RL policies, only a few existing platforms :cite:`fu2021benchmarks, voloshin2021empirical` are available for extensive OPE studies and benchmarking experiments.
 Moreover, those existing platform lacks the following important properties: